emcfar97/Software/README.md

 # Machine Learning
 .
 Due to memory constraints, most of the important files (models, datasets, etc.) are not stored on GitHub.
 # Music
+A suite if musuc related files primarily written for iPhone's Pythonista app, including an app for practicing scale degrees of musical keys and producing random melodies.
+Has been abandoned for the time being.
 # School

 # Webscraping